 Many outcomes important to startups are gated by pitching: the ability to quickly tell someone about your company and make them intrigued enough to want to learn more.
 You pitch your company every day to everyone—potential employees, investors, and prospects.

 This is not a natural skill for many founders.
 Stripe Atlas has helped a few thousand companies get started and assisted dozens with refining their pitches.
 We distilled these lessons to help the community.
 They are focused on pitching investors, from the perspective of an early-stage company.

-This is particularly relevant as Y Combinator’s application deadline for their Winter 2018 class is coming up soon.
-If you join Stripe Atlas prior to September 27th, we’d be happy to give you individualized advice on your pitch to YC.
+We’ve worked with Y Combinator to update this guide with perspective from YC CEO Michael Seibel, YC and YC founders who started their companies on Stripe Atlas.
+The application deadline for YC’s Summer 2018 class is coming up on March 24.
+If you join Stripe Atlas prior to March 16th, we’d be happy to give you individualized advice on your pitch to YC.

 Know your audience

 Put yourself in the shoes of the person receiving your pitch.
 They’re well-educated, savvy about startups, and sharp about business.
 They want to like you—this is a job for optimists.